PhilChodrow/Evolving-Voter/README.md

 ## What is in here?

-The code directory has the cleaned code for the simplest version of the co-evolving voter model.
-For details on the model please see
+The `Code` directory has the minimal code for the co-evolving voter model from
 > Richard Durrett, James P. Gleeson, Alun L. Lloyd, Peter J. Mucha, Feng Shi, David Sivakoff, Joshua E. S. Socolar, and Chris Varghese; Graph fission in an evolving voter model; PNAS 2012 109 (10) 3682-3687

 > F Shi, PJ Mucha, R Durrett; Multiopinion coevolving voter model with infinitely many phase transitions; Physical Review E 88 (6), 062818

-The code implements the "rewire to random" model in the paper.
+The code implements the "rewire to random" model in the papers.

 ## How to compile it?